 The BankAmericard Cash Rewards™ Credit Card is a great option for earning gas rewards if you’re looking for a credit card with no annual fee.
 It offers 3% cash back at gas stations and 2% cash back at grocery stores and wholesale clubs, and 3% on gas up to the first $2,500 in combined grocery/wholesale club/gas purchases each quarter.
-You’ll also earn an unlimited 1% back on all other purchases and there is a $150 online cash rewards bonus after you spend at least $500 on purchases in the first 3 months of card membership.
+You’ll also earn an unlimited 1% back on all other purchases and there is a $150 online cash rewards bonus after you spend at least $500 on purchases in the first 90 days of account opening.

 Have a Vehicle Fleet?